tembo-io/website/landing/src/content/blog/2024-02-13-connection-poolers/index.md

 - PgCat
 - Supavisor

-Let’s quickly describe each of these.
+Let’s quickly describe each of them.

 ## Quick overview of PgBouncer, PgCat and Supavisor

 ### PgBouncer

-[PgBouncer](https://www.pgbouncer.org/) is a lightweight connection pooler and probably the most popularly used.
+[PgBouncer](https://www.pgbouncer.org/) is a *lightweight connection pooler* and probably the most popularly used.

 It can be quickly installed with your OS package manager (e.g. apt) and the configuration involves adjusting two files: pgbouncer.ini and an authentication file.
 After that, you just need to change your connection strings to point to the PgBouncer instance.